valsson-group/chem6010-spring2025/PracticeDatasets-2D-Correlation/README.md

 - Consider the correlation between the $x$ and $y$ variables by visualizing the two-dimensional density.
 - Quantify the correlation between the two variables by calculating the [mutual information](https://en.wikipedia.org/wiki/Mutual_information) (see Eq 2 there).
   - Here, you should estimate the distributions using KDE.
+  - You will need to perform numerical integration to calculate the mutual information.
   - To integrate the mutual information, you must ensure that all the KDE grids have the same range.
 This can be done using KDE in sklearn.